On Ribbon Skirts

 Ribbon Skirts have become a powerful symbol of that reclamation.
 They are everything ceremonial skirts have always represented and are now so much more as symbols of resilience and belonging.
 For many, the Ribbon Skirt has become a suit of armour – cultural protection against assimilation and degradation – as well as a reminder of our roles in our community.

 Today’s ribbon skirt is a hand-made garment that gets its name from the rows of colourful ribbons sewn along the bottom or sides.
 They are worn at ceremonial events, powwows, and for some as everyday wear.
-Symbolic appliqués are sometimes added to the skirt.
+Symbolic appliqués are often added to the skirt, lending power and beauty to the wearer.
 These images are often deeply personal to the wearer.

 Ribbon Skirts tells our stories.
 Each symbol and color have meaning.
 Teachings about colors and their meanings sometimes vary from tribe to tribe (for example, the colour yellow typically symbolizes the east).
 There are far too many beautiful teachings about colours and other symbols to go into here.
 We encourage you to find an Elder or Knowledge Keeper in your area to learn more.